LAST UPDATED: 7/1/26 – Machu Picchu and Galapagos Planning

 Average Temperature for Galapagos Islands

-As you can see by the charts above, the average high and low temperatures for both Machu Picchu and the Galapagos Islands is pretty steady throughout the year.
+As you can see by the charts above, the average high and low temperatures for both Machu Picchu and the Galapagos Islands are pretty steady throughout the year.
 This is especially true for Machu Picchu, which only sees a variation in average high temperature of 4 degrees.
-The Galapagos Islands see a bit more variation, with an average high of 88 degrees in April and 79 degrees from May thru September, but even that 9-degree variation isn’t too large.
-With this in mind, temperature won’t be a huge factor in choosing when we visit.
+The Galapagos Islands see a bit more variation, with an average high of 88 degrees in April and 79 degrees from May through September, but even that 9-degree variation isn’t too large.
+With this in mind, temperature won’t be a huge factor in choosing when I visit.

-The next factor that we looked at is the average monthly precipitation that each location gets.
-This is an important factor for us, as we want to make sure that we can see Machu Picchu in the limited time that we will be visiting.
-In order to understand what the average precipitation is for each month in these locations, I charted the average precipitation levels out on a graph so that we could review and compare to other variables.
+The next factor that I looked at is the average monthly precipitation that each location gets.
+This is an important factor for us, as I want to make sure that I can see Machu Picchu in the limited time that I will be visiting.
+To understand what the average precipitation is for each month in these locations, I charted the average precipitation levels on a graph so that I could review and compare them to other variables.

 Average Precipitation Levels for Machu Picchu and Galapagos